-In our previous article we let you know about the release of Rufus 2.0 version.
+In our previous article, we let you know about the release of Rufus 2.0 version.
 One of the new features available in Rufus 2.0 and above versions is the ability to create Windows To Go drives in a few mouse clicks.

 As all Windows 8 and Windows 10 users likely know, Windows To Go feature was first introduced with Windows 8 although there were third-party solutions to install Windows 7 to USB drive even before the release of Windows 8.
-For those who haven’t heard about Windows To Go before, the feature allows you install and run Windows 8/8.1 and Windows 10 from a USB drive.
+For those who haven’t heard about Windows To Go before, the feature allows you to install and run Windows 8/8.1 and Windows 10 from a USB drive.

-Although the official Windows To Go creator present only in the Enterprise edition, there are third-party tools out there to install any edition of Windows 7, Windows 8 or Windows 10 to USB drive.
+Although the official Windows To Go creator present only in the Enterprise edition, there are third-party tools out there to install any edition of Windows 7, Windows 8 or Windows 10 to a USB drive.

 Now that the popular Rufus tool supports creating Windows To Go drive, in this guide, we will show how you can use the Rufus to create Windows To Go drive with just a few mouse clicks.